(1) The purpose of the Library Loans Policy is to ensure equity in access to and availability of library collections across the University.

 (44) Lost item fees may, at the discretion of a Campus Librarian, Client Services Manager, Library, Lending Services Librarian, an Associate Librarian or the University Librarian be reimbursed should lost items subsequently be found and returned to the Library within six months of replacement fees being paid.
 In such instances, overdue fees and processing charges are not subject to reimbursement.

-(45) Where UWS students have late fees, lost items or other Library fees of $25 or over, an encumbrance may be placed leading to the withholding of examination results, academic transcripts and graduation until outstanding fees are paid in full.
+(45) Where University students have late fees, lost items or other Library fees of $25 or over, an encumbrance may be placed leading to the withholding of examination results, academic transcripts and graduation until outstanding fees are paid in full.